adivyas99/CS598_MedMCQ/README.md

 ## Results

-Here are the results of the study I reproduced from training and testing the mdoels.
+Here are the results of the study I reproduced from training and testing the models.

 |                             | Original Paper Accuracy   | Our STudy Accuracy |
 | -----                       | ------ | ----- |